+Photos

-Photos: Please advise your photographers that they should be wary of what photos they take, and carry on them, and not to include people's faces.
+Please advise your photographers that they should be wary of what photos they take, and carry on them, and not to include people's faces.
 Photos should be deleted or stored securely afterwards.

+Text messages

-Text messages: Be wary of what you communicate by SMS text message and not to include anything incriminating.
-"E.g I changed this bus stop ad on the High Street."
+Be wary of what you communicate by SMS text message and don't include anything incriminating: e.g "I changed this bus stop ad on the High Street."

+Emails

-Emails: Similarly, be wary of what you write in emails to each other before or afterwards.
+Similarly, be wary of what you write in emails to each other before or afterwards.